>> Russian Education | General Information

 653 state and 462 non-state HE institutions operated in Russia in 2012.
 Due to policy of merges and liquidation of ineffective HEIs provided by the Ministry of Education and Science in recent years their number is steadily decreasing.

 Admission to HE institutions is based on the results (scores) in Unified State Exam.

 Degrees and Diplomas

-The traditional qualification of Specialist Diploma has two functions.
+The qualification of Specialist Diploma has two functions.
 It opens access to professional practice (e.g., to engineers, teachers, chemists, etc.), and it is also the traditional prerequisite for admission to doctoral studies.
-The qualification of Specialist Diploma is conferred after studies lasting five years.
-The diploma is awarded nearly in all fields of study (specialities).
+The qualification of Specialist Diploma is conferred after studies lasting not less than five years.
+The diploma is awarded predominantly in technical fields of study (specialities).

 The State final attestation for a Specialist Diploma covers the defense of a project or a thesis and State final examinations.
 The procedure for the State final attestation and for the award of the Diploma as well as the content of Diploma supplement are the same as for Bakalavr degree.

 Access to Magistr studies is open for holders of Bakalavr degree.
 HEIs themselves set up admission procedures (examinations, interviews, etc.) for applicants.
-Those holders of Bakalavr degree wishing to pursue Magistr program in different field of study (speciality) must pass an additional test which reflects the requirements for Bakalavr program in the speciality corresponding to the chosen Magistr program.
+Those holders of HE degrees wishing to pursue Magistr program in different field of study must pass an additional test/s which reflects the requirements for the chosen Magistr program.

 The duration of study in the medical sciences is the following:

 - five years in dentistry and pharmacy;

 - six years in medicine;